carbon-language/carbon-lang/mlir/docs/Traits.md

 This trait is an important structural property of the IR, and enables operations to have [passes](WritingAPass.md) scheduled under them.

-### NoSideEffect

-*   `OpTrait::HasNoSideEffect` -- `NoSideEffect`

-This trait signifies that the operation is pure and has no visible side effects.

 ### Single Block with Implicit Terminator

 *   `OpTrait::SingleBlockImplicitTerminator<typename TerminatorOpType>` :